RCmags/GlideLock/README.md

 # GlideLock
-Arduino sketch to control the glide lock of an RC ornithopter
+This is an arduino sketch for the [glide lock](http://ovirc.free.fr/GLDAB_English.php) of an RC ornithopter.